-The University of Miami Health System is expanding its clinical services south of its main campus which is located in the Civic Center of Miami.
-The new Center will provide an array of outpatient clinical services with a focus on oncology, orthopedics, cardio vascular care, and ophthalmology.
-The 220,000 square foot facility will have approximately 116 clinics, multi-modality diagnostic imaging, RAD/ONC, 6 surgical suites, interventional radiology, physical and rehabilitation medicine, and support services.
+The UHealth System Lennar Foundation is a new ambulatory care center providing an array of outpatient clinical services with a focus on oncology, orthopedics, cardiovascular care, and ophthalmology.
+The 220,000 square foot facility will have approximately 116 clinics, multi-modality diagnostic imaging, radiation oncology, 6 surgical suites, interventional radiology, physical and rehabilitation medicine, and support services.

 The new hospital enlarged the VCU Medical Center’s critical care capacity with new intensive care units for surgical trauma, neonatal, cardiac, neuroscience, medical respiratory and burn center patients.
 The project also includes patient bed floors for oncology and acute care specialties as well as the expansion of the Emergency Department, home to Central Virginia’s only Level 1 Trauma Center.